Zombie Zombie: Development

 Zombie Zombie uses two-channel sound, a then unheard-of feat of a computer equipped with only single-channel 1-bit sound from a tiny speaker.
-Through the use of the Sinclair Interface 1, the game's two-channel melodies could be played back on a MIDI-equipped synthesizer.
-Although a wiring diagram was supplied with the game, the interfacing code had been tested on a Yamaha DX7 with a ROM containing bugs - so the circuit would only work on that particular synthesizer.
+Through the use of the Sinclair ZX Interface 1, the game's two-channel melodies could be played back on a MIDI-equipped synthesizer.
+Although a wiring diagram was supplied with the game, the interfacing code had been tested on a Yamaha DX7 with a ROM containing bugs and the circuit would only work on that particular synthesizer.
 This came to light when Sandy White attempted to demo the game while connected to an unfamiliar synthesizer.